Willi Liebherr

-Willi Liebherr (born in 1947) is a German-Swiss entrepreneur chairman of the board of Liebherr Group.
+Willi Liebherr (born in 1947) is a German-Swiss entrepreneur, current member and former chairman of the board of Liebherr Group.

 Life and education

 Willi Liebherr grew up in Upper Swabia's, Kirchdorf an der Iller and in Biberach.
 He graduated as an engineer from the Swiss Federal Institute of Technology in Zurich and lives in Nussbaumen, Switzerland.

 Career

 In 1971, he joined the family business, Liebherr Group.
-Since the death of Hans Liebherr in 1993, he leads the construction machinery manufacturer together with his sister Isolde.
-Since 1999, he is the chairman of the board of Liebherr-International AG in Bulle.
+After the death of Hans Liebherr in 1993, Willi Liebherr led the construction machinery manufacturer together with his sister Isolde, and was chairman of the board of Liebherr-International AG in Bulle from 1999 until March 2023.
+His son, Jan Liebherr, became the new president of the administrative board, Willi Liebherr remained a member of the board.